Canon 1100D vs SX50

 |Panasonic FZ150« »||Y||stereo||-||-||-||mini||2.0||-||-||-||Panasonic FZ150|

 Both the 1100D and the SX50 have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the SX50 was followed by the Canon SX60.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 1100D vs SX50